Signal-K/manuscript/01 Chapter 1/Mining Operations.md

 ### Integration with rover photos
 1. Based on the options the user gives, this creates a multiplier that determines the deposits (similar to a draft lottery system).
 E.g. dried up lakes will likely have silicates **How to prevent abuse**

-Having said all that, it would also be a good idea to initially populate the user's early-game deposits with some resources that will give them a slight head-start in the early construction (see [[Timeline|Timeline]], [[Basic recipes|Basic recipes]])
+Having said all that, it would also be a good idea to initially populate the user's early-game deposits with some resources that will give them a slight head-start in the early construction (see [[Timeline]], [[Basic recipes]])

 # What will be in Chapter 1?
 1. ~~Automatons will be used for mining~~